Favorite Dogs in Movies and TV

 8. Game of Thrones

 Simply put, the Direwolves of the Stark Family are amazing.
 I don’t care that you hardly see them I’d watch a spin-off of Ghost if I could.
-And as far as dog names from tv shows goes, Ghost and Grey Wind take the bone-in stag cake!
+And as far as dog names from tv shows goes, Ghost and Grey Wind take the bone-in stag cake and are best in show!

 9. Secret Life of Pets

 The voices on this movie are hilarious.
-Another movie made for kids that totally works for adults, in my opinion.
+Another animated film made for kids that totally works for adults, in my opinion.

 10. Old Yeller/Where The Red Fern Grows